meyouwe/orite/README.md

 You can enable the config file to have more than one server or folder location.
 For example, my DEFAULT folder is my Django install and in a very separate location is my CSS folder.

-`orite -^` will upload (with --dry-run set) to my DEFAULT setting, and `orite CSS -^` will upload to my CSS section settings.
+`orite -^` will upload (with --dry-run set) to my DEFAULT setting, and

+`orite CSS -^` will upload to my CSS section settings.

 Open the config file in your text editor.
-Add a section label at the bottom like so `[CSS]`
+Add a section label at the bottom like so

+`[CSS]`

-Then add the `path_to_local_folder = /path/` on the next line and `path_to_remote_folder = /path/` to the next.
+Then add the `path_to_local_folder = /path/` on the next line and `path_to_remote_folder = /path/` to the line after.
 If your CSS settings are on the same server then you don't need to add those details again.
-Needless to say that if they are on a different server than add those different settings to this section too.
+Needless to say that if they are on a different server than add those settings to this section too.

 Add as many sections as you like.